IBM/neuro-vector-symbolic-architectures/README.md

 _Nature Machine Intelligence'23_

-This library implements the VSA functionalities of the paper "A Neuro-vector-symbolic Architecture for Solving Raven's Progressive Matrices".
-A complete example for solving RAVEN can be found [[here]](https://github.com/IBM/neuro-vsa-demo)
+This library implements the NVSA functionalities of the paper "A Neuro-vector-symbolic Architecture for Solving Raven's Progressive Matrices".
+A complete example for solving RAVEN can be found [[here]](https://github.com/IBM/neuro-vector-symbolic-architectures-raven)

 ## [[Preprint]](https://arxiv.org/pdf/2203.04571.pdf)

 ## Module Installation

-This module can be installed using `pip`, and then simply used by `import neuro_vsa`.
+This module can be installed using `pip`, and then simply used by `import nvsa`.

 As a prerequisite you should have already installed `torch` and `numpy`.